notofonts/noto-docs/src/miniarticles/NotoSerifArmenian.md

 # Noto Serif Armenian

-Noto Serif Armenian is a modulated (“serif”) design for texts in the Armenian script.
+Noto Serif Armenian is a modulated (“serif”) design for texts in the European _Armenian_ script.

 Noto Serif Armenian has multiple weights and widths, contains 107 glyphs, 3 OpenType features, and supports 104 characters from 2 Unicode blocks: Armenian, Alphabetic Presentation Forms.